ticketmaster-api/ticketmaster-api.github.io/partners/index.md

 ### Startups &amp; Developers

 {: .descr}
-Several words about startups and developers section.
-Main function and so on information
+The best startups based on the Ticketmaster API.

 [See all showcases](/partners/startups-and-developers/)
 {% endcapture %}